JoshFourie/adsnark-rs/README.md

     Note that we'll swap out a lot of the bespoke impls such as 'PartialEq' for their macro equivalents to improve readability, but for the moment we'll handwrite them out.

+    #2 We have a skeleton of the main structures and can start pulling in the main dependencies
+    from the pairing-crypto lib.